Evidence of identity

-- One primary and two secondary documents
+- one primary and two secondary documents

-- Two primary and one secondary documents
+- two primary and one secondary documents.

 These documents together must show:

-- Full name
+- full name

-- Date of birth
+- date of birth

-- Current South Australian residential address
+- current South Australian residential address

-Primary documents (commencement of identity in Australia)
+Primary evidence of identity

 All primary evidence of identity documents must be in hard copy/physical format or presented with a hard copy/physical document.